TrueBlocks/trueblocks-docs/content/blog/medium-posts/025-Mantras-for-Decentralized-Open-Data.md

 #### Support My Work

 I’m interested in your thoughts.
 Please clap for us and post your comments below.
 Consider supporting our work.
-Send us a small (or large) contribution to 0xB97073B754660BB356DfE12f78aE366D77DBc80f.
+Send us a small (or large) contribution to 0xf503017d7baf7fbc0fff7492b751025c6a78179b.

-**Thomas Jay Rush** owns the software company QuickBlocks whose primary project is also called QuickBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
-Contact him through [the website](http://www.quickblocks.io).
+**Thomas Jay Rush** owns the software company TrueBlocks whose primary project is also called TrueBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
+Contact him through [the website](http://trueblocks.io).